Cunha-Renato/Tetris/README.md

 # Tetris
 A little personal project recreating the game Tetris using java.
-Tring my best to use OOP correcly in this project although migth be ineficient and unecessary, its a good way for me to learn more about OOP.
+Trying my best to use OOP correctly in this project although might be inefficient and unnecessary, it's a good way for me to learn more about OOP.